cpfaff/rbefdata_paper/paper/rbefdata.md

 is an open source data management platform developed within the BEF-China project funded by the German science foundation (DFG, FOR 891).
 The BEF-China experiment is a Biodiversity Ecosystem Functioning (BEF) experiment in the subtropics of China located in the provinces Jianxi and Zhejiang.
 The BEF-China research group (www.bef-china.de) uses two main research platforms.
 An experimental forest diversity gradient of 50~ha, and 27 observational plots of 30x30~m each located in the Gutianshan Nature Reserve.
 The observational plots were selected according to a crossed sampling design along tree species richness and stand age.
-The data for the workflow on carbon pools stems from 22 to 116 years consisting of 14 to 35 species (cite Bruelheide, 2010 ?).
+The data for the workflow on carbon pools stems from 22 to 116 years consisting of 14 to 35 species (cite Bruelheide, 2010).

-The data management platform adheres to standards like the Ecological Metadata Language for metadata and is specialized in harmonizing small heterogeneous data that usually has to be dealt with in BEF research other parts of ecological research.
+The data management platform adheres to standards like the Ecological Metadata Language for metadata and is specialized in harmonizing small heterogeneous data that usually has to be dealt with in BEF but also other parts of research in ecology.
 The portal offers a social component where researchers can shop dataset and write a paper proposals.
-They give some additional information like a title and a rationale.
+They give some additional information like a title and a rationale an envisaged journal and date.
 With a proposal they can ask for access to datasets and provide the data owners with necessary information about the paper in planning.
-They can decide if and how they like to participate in the upcoming paper or if they only like to get acknowledged for providing their data.
+They data owners can decide if and how they like to participate in the upcoming paper or if they only like to get acknowledged for providing their data (cite Karin).

-If the proposal is handed in the authors will be informed that somebody likes to access their datasets and they can decide if they like to participate and how.
-After all authors have granted access on is good to go with the `rbefdata` package.

 ### Data used